arny-j/ToneSeer-APK/README.md

 I would suggest placing the APK file on your desktop, this will make it much easier to drag and drop it into the emulator when you go to run the app.

 ### 4. Install the App
 **!!
-IMPORTANT !!** Cold boot the TV emulator to sync the device time wiht your sysyem time.
+IMPORTANT !!** Cold Boot the TV emulator to sync the device time with your system time.
-This can be done using the three dots on the device in the Device Manager.
+This can be done using the three dots on the device in the Device Manager tab on the left of the Editor.
-Once running, find the download location for the APK and drag-and-drop the APK file into the emulator.
+Once running, find the download location for the ToneSeer-APK and drag-and-drop the APK file into the emulator.
 This should install the app on the device.